ramiroaraujo/alfred-transmit-workflow/README.md

 # Transmit 4 Workflow for Alfred app

 Workflow for searching and opening Favorites in Transmit 4 App.
-It's really _fast_, because it reads the SQLite Database in lastests realeases of Transmit 4.
+It's really _fast_, because it reads the SQLite Database in latests releases of Transmit 4.

 ## Usage